spiral/docs/basics/prototype.md

 }
 ```

-> Attention, the extension will invoke `TokenizerConfig`, make sure it is add after the end of bootload chain.
+> Attention, the extension will invoke `TokenizerConfig`, make sure to add it at the end of the bootload chain.

 Now you can run `php app.php configure` to generate IDE tooltips.

 ## Usage of Prototype Properties
-To use prototyping abilities of framework add `Spiral\Prototype\Traits\PrototypeTrait` to any of your classes.
+To use the prototyping abilities of the framework, add `Spiral\Prototype\Traits\PrototypeTrait` to any of your classes.
 Once complete your IDE will immediately suggest you available classes and Cycle Repositories:

 ![IDE Tooltips](https://user-images.githubusercontent.com/796136/67619538-8f0c8c80-f805-11e9-9cd8-0597133bf33a.gif)